The booming business district

 - You have to go by train to Warszawa Centralna main railway station and then change to the train going to Warsaw Chopin Airport.
-Then you have to get out of the train at Warszawa Sluzewiec station and walk Marynarska Street in the eastern direction and turn right when you will reach Postepu Street.
-After you will pass the round about with Cybernetyki street you will find the hotel on your left.
+Get out of the train at Warszawa Służewiec station and walk Marynarska Street in the eastern direction, then turn right when you reach Postępu Street.
+After you pass the roundabout with Cybernetyki street you will find the hotel on your left.
 It is approximately 25 minutes by train and 15 minutes walk.

 Plan your journey by train.

 - The Warsaw Chopin Airport (WAW) is only 3,5 km away and it will take you 10-15 minutes by taxi to get there.
 Fare is approximately 5 EUR*.

 Take DK7, S7 and DK7 to Aleje Jerozolimskie street/DW719 in Warszawa.
 Take the exit toward Mokotów/Wola from road Salomea-Wolica/DK7, Take DK79 and Cybernetyki street to Postępu street.

 - From the North: